Elon Musk cannot own a majority stake of Twitter while he’s on the company’s board

 Securities and Exchanges Commission (SEC) filings confirm Elon Musk bought 9.2% of Twitter’s stock on March 14, 2022.
 That’s stock worth more than $3.7 billion, based on Twitter’s closing price of $50.98 on April 5.
 According to online databases of Twitter’s shareholders, corroborated by Twitter SEC filings, that makes Musk Twitter’s top shareholder.
 The next two largest shareholders, Vanguard Group and Morgan Stanley, each hold between 8.5% and 9% of Twitter’s shares.

+The largest shareholder of a company owns more shares than any other single shareholder in the company.
+To become a majority shareholder, a person would need to own more than 50% of the company's shares.

 The SEC filing states Musk has a “voting power” of 73,486,938 — equal to the number of shares he owns in the company – or about 9.2% of the votes in shareholder decisions.
 More shares equals more voting power, and therefore more influence over the social media company’s direction.
-If Musk owned the majority of shares (over 50%), his vote alone could determine the company’s fate.
+If Musk owned the majority of shares, his vote alone could determine the company’s fate.

 On April 4, Twitter CEO Parag Agrawal announced that Twitter was appointing Musk to its board of directors.
 This was confirmed by a letter between Musk and Twitter that both parties signed and submitted to the SEC which states his current term on the board expires in 2024.